The Six Best Metal Baseball Cleats

 Finally, the plate and cleat configuration is what separates this cleat from the pack at the $110 price point.

 As we take a closer look at the plate, we see that there are both metal and plastic spikes.
 In this configuration, the cleats provide the ultimate responsiveness to directional shifts on all playing surfaces.
-However it is more than just a mix of metal and plastic, the plastic studs are in those locations to help alleviate pressure off the foot and subsequently the body.
+The plastic studs are in those locations to help alleviate pressure off the foot and subsequently the body.

 Nike in review:

-Nike’s offerings at the $130 and $110 price points are directly competing with adidas’ cleats.
-The technology in both of Nike’s cleats are magnificent, they both bring a dynamic aspect to the cleat that changes the game.
+Nike’s offerings at the $130 and $110 price points are directly competing with adidas’ metal baseball cleats.
+The technology in both of Nike’s cleats bring a dynamic aspect to the cleat that changes the game.
 Both are designed for function, comfort, and durability.
 For the money that you would pay for Nike cleats, these are some of the best in baseball.

 New Balance has been a mainstay in the baseball industry for years.
 Sponsoring All-Star players like Dustin Pedroia, Miguel Cabrera and Robinson Cano.
 NB is a company that has been renowned for its wide shoes that provide immense comfort.
 That was their key to success, bringing comfort to a previously uncomfortable aspect of baseball.
 The two cleats that are currently riddled throughout the Major Leagues are 4040v4 and 3000v3.

 The 4040v4 is offered in both metal and plastic as two separate models.
 New Balance prides itself on comfort, so why not offer the most comfortable metal option while offering the plastic alternative as well.